What Is Milieu Therapy And Why Is It Used?

 The physical environment is structured to provide maximum personal safety for each person in the environment.
-Because the system is well-ordered, you feel secure knowing how things will go, that your needs will be listened to and addressed and that you'll be respected as a human person.

 The environment is structured in a way that's as close to a healthy home environment as possible.
 This not only makes you feel more comfortable, but it also gives you many opportunities to work out your usual problems in the type of environment where they usually occur.

 Acknowledges Your Human Rights In An Institutional Setting